-- Working in cannabis factories.

-- Shoplifting or pickpocketing.

-- Committing vehicle crime.

-- Committing, or threatening to commit, serious violence to others.
+- Committing vehicle crime. - Committing, or threatening to commit, serious violence to others.

 The school will recognise that pupils involved in CCE are victims themselves, regardless of whether they have committed crimes, and even if the criminal activity appears consensual.
 The school will also recognise that pupils of any gender are at risk of CCE.